Umutayb/resume/README.md

 _[Email](mailto:umutaybora@gmail.com) / [LinkedIn](https://www.linkedin.com/in/umutayb/) / [GitHub](https://github.com/Umutayb)_<br>

-I excel at developing automation software that are easy to maintain, highly sustainable & efficient in execution.
-My main objective is to reduce costs of certain tasks by automating them as efficiently as possible.
+I excel at transforming quality assurance within organisarions and establishing software automations(for test & business) that are easy to maintain, highly sustainable & efficient in execution.
+My main objective is to optimise quality assurance within organisations while reducing costs of certain tasks by automating them as efficiently as possible.
 I believe automation is necessary not just for testing but for any task that can benefit from it, and I am up to the task. <br>

 ## WORK EXPERIENCE